-This post has become a longstanding most trafficked article on this blog.
-There are over 300 comments from readers as well.
-There would be many more if the comments had not been disabled.
+Update: This post has become a longstanding most trafficked article on this blog.
+There are close to 300 comments from readers as well.
+There would be many more if the comments had not been disabled several years ago now.
+The comments hold a lot more information and the stories of many readers.

 Lamictal withdrawal is often a nightmare and there is very little official documentation of it.
 Please report problems to the FDA right here and make sure your doctors know about any troubles you have.